 - Food security policies that focus on the supply and availability of rice through improved capacity to forecast rice shortages and, thus, enable more effective responses to climate-induced food shocks.

-- Climate change adaptation policies that provide institutions, decision-makers and scientists access to data that will facilitate the identification and mapping of vulnerable or affected geographic areas and population groups, as well as suitable climate-smart technologies.
+- Climate change adaptation policies that provide institutions, decision-makers and scientists to access data that will facilitate the identification and mapping of vulnerable or affected geographic areas and population groups, as well as suitable climate-smart technologies.

 - Gender action plans that evaluate the potential of policies, practices and technologies in overcoming gender disparities and social differentiation.